ajgifford/keepwatching-doc/pages/manageAccount.md

 - Manage multiple viewing profiles for your family
 - View detailed statistics for your account and individual profiles
 - Set default profiles and switch between active profiles
+- Configure your preferences and application settings
+- Delete your account

 ![Manage Account Screenshot](../images/manageAccount/manage_account_all.png)